davestewart/davestewart-content/content/projects/open-source/vue-class-store/index.md

 Additionally, many have verbose boilerplate, and most are not TypeScript-friendly.

-Like [Vuex Pathify](../vuex-pathify) before it, it's the result of several years of [thinking about state](/search/?tags=state) and another attempt to simplify the drudgery of abstraction when working with state in JavaScript / Vue.
+Like [Vuex Pathify](../vuex-pathify) before it, it's the result of several years of [thinking about state](/search/?tags=state) and another attempt to simplify the tyranny of abstraction when working with state in JavaScript / Vue.

 ## How it works

 You probably noticed the `@VueStore` decorator at the top of the file, and this is where the magic happens.

-When the project is compiled, the class is converted into a Vue Model (Vue 2) or a Proxy object (Vue 3).
+When the project is compiled, the decorator iterates over class properties and rebuilds them as either a new Vue (Vue 2) or a Proxy object (Vue 3).

+*It's not even that magical*; you can check the source code for [Vue 2](https://github.com/davestewart/vue-class-store/blob/master/src/index.ts#L28) and [Vue 3](https://github.com/davestewart/vue-class-store/blob/feature/vue-3/src/index.ts#L36).
+Simple, right?

-The compiled target then runs in the application as the platform-specific target, but thanks to source maps and is fully useable as simple classes in both the IDE and the debugger!
+The resulting object then runs happily in the compiled application but thanks to source maps is also fully debuggable as the *original* class code!

 ![](https://github.com/davestewart/vue-class-store/raw/master/docs/devtools.png)